mva75/Gallery-CSS/README.md

 # css
-There is site about css
+This is site about css
 about some of its features